pods for primates: a catatogue of surfboards in australia since 1900

 Much valuable time was spent by them in this practice throughout the day.

-Necessary work for the maintenance of the family, such as farming, fishing, mat and kapa [bark cloth] making, and such other household duties required of them and needing attention, by either head of the family, was often neglected for the prosecution of the sport.
+Necessary work for the maintenance of the family, such as farming, fishing, mat and kapa making and such other household duties required of them and needing attention, by

 Betting was made an accompaniment thereof, both by the chiefs and the common people, as was done in all other games, such as wrestling, foot racing, quoits, checkers, holua, and several other known only to the old Hawaiians.